Booritas/kubernetes-recipes/Service/Readme.md

 How does a Service recognize the pods it should serve?
 There are two ways to define the pods:
 - pod selector,
 - manualy created Endpoints object.
-Endpoints objects contains a list of endpoints: IP addresses and ports.
-Each Service object should have an Endpoints object.
-In one case, it is created automatically from pod selector, in another - manually.
+An Endpoints object contains a list of endpoints: IP addresses and ports.
+There is a one-to-one relationship between an Endpoinds object and a  Service object.
+Service object is not functional without endpoints.
+Endpoints object can be created automatically from pod selector defined in the Service or manually.
 Codesnippet below uses pod selector.
 Endpoints objects are created automatically by Kubernetes.
 ```yaml
 apiVersion: v1